FAQ

 How to arrive at our venues?

-All three venues are located on the island of Venice and are accessible both by foot and by a ferry boat, some with the ferry stop nearer than the other.
+All three venues are located on the island of Venice and are accessible by both foot and ferry.

 Palazzo Mora | Strada Nova, 3659, 30121 Venezia VE

-By foot: Palazzo Mora is located in Strada Nova and can be reached by foot.
-From the train station and bus stops in Piazzale Roma, it is a walk of approximately 20-minutes (Please note there are multiple bridges in Strada Nova to cross).
-From Rialto, it is a 10-minute walk and a 15-minute walk from San Marco Square.
+On foot: Palazzo Mora is located in Strada Nova and can be reached on foot.
+From the train station and bus stops in Piazzale Roma, it is a 20-minute walk (please note there are multiple bridges to cross in Strada Nova).
+It is a 10-minute walk from Rialto and about 15 minutes from San Marco Square.

 By ferry: The nearest ferry stops are

-–Ca’ D’Oro, located at the Grand Canal.
+– Ca’ D’Oro, located on the Grand Canal.
 Line 1

 Palazzo Michiel | Strada Nova, 4391, 30121 Campo Santi Apostoli, Venezia VE

-By foot: Palazzo Michiel is located in Strada Nova and can be reached by foot, and is only 5-minutes away from Palazzo Mora.
-From the train station and bus stops in Piazzale Roma, it is a walk of approximately 20-minutes (Please note there are multiple bridges in Strada Nova to cross).
-From Rialto, it is a 10-minute walk and a 15-minute walk from San Marco Square.
+On foot: Palazzo Michiel is located in Strada Nova and can be reached on foot, and is only 5-minutes away from Palazzo Mora.
+From the train station and bus stops in Piazzale Roma, it is a walk of approximately 20 minutes (Please note there are multiple bridges to cross in Strada Nova).
+It is a 10-minute walk from Rialto and about 15 minutes from San Marco Square.

 By ferry: The nearest ferry stops are

-–Ca’ D’Oro, located at the Grand Canal.
+– Ca’ D’Oro, located on the Grand Canal.
 Line 1

 Guided tours and groups

-Each venue has cultural mediators present who are at the visitor’s disposal to answer any questions.
-If you are interested in organising a guided and private tour with one of ECC’s representatives, please send an email to visit@ecc-italy.eu with the subject line “Guided Tour Request”.
+Our team is at the visitor’s disposal to answer any questions across all our venues.
+If you are interested in organising a guided and private tour, please send an email to visit@ecc-italy.eu with the subject line “Guided Tour Request”.